ElNinjaGaiden/Dapper.DataRepositories/README.md

     Task<bool> DeleteAsync(object key);

 No SQL.
 No repeated code.
-Three pretty basic steps: decorate your POCOs, create your repository contracts and create your repositories.
+Three pretty basic steps:
+* Decorate your POCO's
+* Define your repository contracts
+* Implement your repositories.

-All those functions are virtual at DataRepository level so you can easily override their behavior.
-Lets say you have your heavy custom stored procedure to insert users called "sp_AddUser", so you can easily use it by overriden the "Insert" function at repository level, like this:
+All those functions are virtual at DataRepository level so you can easily override them.
+Lets say we have a heavy custom stored procedure to insert users called "sp_AddUser".
+If we want to use that stored procedure, we only need to overwrite the "Insert" function at repository level, like this:

     public class UsersRepository : DataRepository<User>, IUsersRepository
     {